Khushi-Dua/parcelpilot-ai-support-agent/README.md

 ## AI Tool Usage

-AI coding assistance was used to:

-* scaffold and refine the Streamlit application
-* develop and refine tool orchestration
-* implement policy and source-precedence logic
-* improve access-control and retrieval scoping
-* implement unsupported-exception escalation
-* review requirement coverage
-* refine documentation
+GitHub Copilot was used selectively for minor coding assistance and debugging during development.

-All final implementation decisions and verification were reviewed against the supplied assessment requirements and dataset.
+All final implementation decisions and testing were performed against the supplied assessment requirements and dataset.

 ## Assessment Deliverables